 I'm in Thailand right now riding out the US economy waves myself.
 I've been here a little over a month and plan on staying about 6 or so...
 The beaches in Phuket are great and I'm finding that you can hangout on the beach all day then party like a rockstar every night for less than $2000 USD and that's including a really nice western style apartment with swimming pool and daily maid service.
 One of the keys to keeping your spending down is to avoid western food...
 Overall the western food in Thailand is horrible.
 However; Thai food is great and generally 40-50 baht per meal compared to 200-300 baht for crappy western food.

-So in short with above average accommodations and meals I spend about $20 a day... then the rest of my money goes to booze! about 10 years agoAnswered by Davis via Travellr.com
+So in short with above average accommodations and meals I spend about $20 a day... then the rest of my money goes to booze! almost 11 years agoAnswered by Davis via Travellr.com